dstore-dbap/LumberMill/src/gambolputty/output/README.md

         max_waiting_events: 500                   # <default: 500; type: integer; is: optional>
         backlog_size: 5000                        # <default: 5000; type: integer; is: optional>

+#####ElasticSearchMultiProcessSink

+Same configuration as above but with multiple processes.

+!!IMPORTANT!!: In contrast to the normal ElasticSearchSink module, this module uses multiple processes to store the events in the elasticsearch backend.
+This module is experimental and may cause strange side effects.
+The speedup is considerable though: around 2 to 3 times faster...

 #####StdOutSink

 Print the data dictionary to stdout.